break-free/data-prep-agent/README.md

-# data-cleaning-agent Demonstration
+# data-prep-agent Demonstration

 Autonomous agent that cleans and prepares car insurance data.

 ## Description

-The `data-cleaning-agent` demonstration shows how an autonomous Agent can decide the best tools for cleaning and preparing data for ingestion into a machine learning model or pipeline.
+The `data-prep-agent` demonstration shows how an autonomous Agent can decide the best tools for cleaning and preparing data for ingestion into a machine learning model or pipeline.